 - 708.1.
 Split cards have two card faces on a single card.
 The back of a split card is the normal Magic card back. - 708.2.
 Although split cards have two castable halves, each split card is only one card.
-For example, a player who has drawn or discarded a split card has drawn or discarded one card, not two.
+For example, a player who has drawn or discarded a split card has drawn or discarded one card, not two. - 708.3.

-- 708.3.
 A player chooses which half of a split card they are casting before putting it onto the stack. - 708.3a Only the chosen half is evaluated to see if it can be cast.
 Only that half is considered to be put onto the stack. - 708.3b While on the stack, only the characteristics of the half being cast exist.
 The other half's characteristics are treated as though they didn't exist. - 708.3c An effect may create a copy of a split card and allow a player to cast the copy.
 That copy retains the characteristics of the two halves separated into the same two halves as the original card.
-(See rule 706.12.) - 708.4.
+(See rule 706.12.)

+- 708.4.
 In every zone except the stack, the characteristics of a split card are those of its two halves combined.
 This is a change from previous rules. - 708.4a Each split card has two names.
 If an effect instructs a player to choose a card name and the player wants to choose a split card's name, the player must choose one of those names and not both.
 An object has the chosen name if one of its names is the chosen name. - 708.4b The mana cost of a split card is the combined mana costs of its two halves.
 A split card's colors and converted mana cost are determined from its combined mana cost.
+An effect that refers specifically to the symbols in a split card's mana cost sees the separate symbols rather than the whole mana cost.

-Example: Assault/Battery's mana cost is $\{3\}\{R\}\{G\}$ .
+Example: Assault//Battery's mana cost is $\{3\}\{R\}\{G\}$.
 It's a red and green card with a converted mana cost of 5.
 If you cast Assault, the resulting spell is a red spell with a converted mana cost of 1.